When you’re thinking about different marketing channels to talk and engage with your ideal customers, what is the first thing that comes to mind?

 WhatsApp is the most popular chat app in many countries, including Brazil, Germany, Indonesia, Italy, the Netherlands, Indonesia, Saudi Arabia, Thailand, and Turkey, and especially in Argentina, Hong Kong, India, Malaysia, Mexico, Singapore, South Africa, and Spain, where the penetration of users exceeds 50%.

-One of the reasons for this, of course, is that that sending text messages in almost all countries except the US has always been costly and not part of carrier bundles.
-The moment WhatsApp arrived, and you only needed data to send messages, of course, it became an instant success.
+One of the reasons for this is that sending text messages in almost all countries except the US has always been costly and not part of carrier bundles.
+The moment WhatsApp arrived, and you only needed data to send messages, it became an instant success.

 So as it seems consumers want to communicate, and it seems that WhatsApp has the potential to be THE platform for them.
 If you’re either serving an international audience or you want to be ahead of the curve.
 WhatsApp is the platform for you to start thinking about seriously.